 When others are exiting markets to preserve their wealth in safer options like debt, banks deposits, etc., a smart investor goes out and buys shares of good companies aggressively.

-In times of crisis, common investors doubt whether markets will ever recover or not.
-But markets always recover.
-And when it does, common investors fail to benefit from the opportunity that crisis brought (i.e. shares available at low prices).
+In times of crisis, common investors doubt whether markets will ever recover.
+However, markets always recover and when they do, common investors fail to benefit from the opportunity that crisis brought (i.e. shares available at low prices).

 Now lets come to the present scenario.

-Domestic reasons like political logjam in passing GST bill, growing NPAs of PSU banks, neither credit demand nor investments picking up, etc. all added towards problems of the economy.
-Several external factors too had detrimental impact on market sentiments – Chinese slowdown, steep fall in crude oil and commodity prices, fear of a global slowdown, etc.
+Domestic reasons like the political logjam in passing GST bill, growing NPAs of PSU banks, lack of credit demand from private sector, etc. all added towards problems of the economy.
+Several external factors too had detrimental impact on market sentiments – Chinese slowdown, Brexit, shocking surprise in US elections, steep falls in crude oil and commodity prices, fear of a global slowdown, etc.

-Result is that between May 2014 and Jan 2016, markets have given zero returns (negative if inflation is taken into account).
+Result was that between May 2014 and Jan 2016, markets had given zero returns (negative if inflation is taken into account).

 All this looks like a crisis-in-making.

-But in reality, all these problems are temporary in nature.
-All these can be, and will be solved in due course of time.
-And when that happens, smart investors will pat themselves on their back for buying heavily when others were fearful due to these problems.
+But in reality, all these problems were temporary in nature.
+All these could be, and many were solved in due course of time.
+Fast forward to today (2017), markets have given great returns since start of 2016.
+So those smart investors are patting themselves who bought heavily when others were fearful due to temporary problems.

-So if your faith is shaken due to temporary problems being faced by Indian economy today, keep in mind that those who kept faith in markets during all the past crises, were the only ones who were handsomely rewarded.
+So if your faith is shaken due to temporary problems being faced by Indian economy in recent past, keep in mind that those who kept faith in markets during all the past crises were the only ones who were handsomely rewarded.